How to Create Countdown Timer using Python Tkinter

-Create countdown timer using Python Tkinter
+Create a Countdown Timer using Python Tkinter

 Now, let us see how to create a countdown timer using Python Tkinter.